jolpica/jolpica-f1/docs/README.md

 API for querying formula one data, with backwards compatible endpoints for the soon to be deprecated ergast api.

+---

-## Available Endpoints and Documentation:
+## Endpoints and Documentation:

 ### Circuits - `/ergast/f1/circuits`
 ### Constructors - `/ergast/f1/constructors`